 For the QA team, cross-platform means usually a pain in the neck.
 First, you need to test it across different environments and life could have been so much easier if it was on one platform.
 Even supporting one platform is not easy nowadays due to versioning – iOS as a mild example for complexity and Android which is catastrophic due to its fragmentation.

-The other aspect which is more problematic is the fact that developers which work with cross-platform tools are somehow shifting the “responsibility” of making sure their results are working properly and putting it on the tool itself to blame.
+The other aspect which is more problematic is the fact that developers who work with cross-platform tools are somehow shifting the “responsibility” of making sure their results are working properly and putting it on the tool itself to blame.
 As if they were doing the best they could and complying with whatever was requested of them and the fact that it does not work is not their responsibility.
 This state of mind automatically moves the blame to the person who found the bug, hence the QA person.
-Eventually developers are fixing whatever is needed but still, it is not the same situation as in the case of a platform specific developer and QA person.
+Eventually, developers are fixing whatever is needed but still, it is not the same situation as in the case of a platform-specific developer and QA person.
 Maybe it is because the developer can not practically run all the tests on all the devices prior to handing the software which always leaves some quality gap “open”.

 Product Manager Point of View

 The product manager sees cross-platform from a whole different angle and that is more close to users’ perception.
-Cross platform is more about what people do with their devices, when and how they use them and how the product can adapt itself to the unique device-user context.
-For example on a smartphone, you might expect a “time wasting” behavior or a very efficient task-oriented behavior for getting something done vs. on tablets which can be used in more relaxed times driving different behavior.
-The challenge here is to really understand how your target audience can and may consume your products via each specific device and platform and how to adapt each platform specific version to serve that behavior.
-Of course, it contradicts the basic aspiration of the R&D division to write less platform specific code.
+Cross-platform is more about what people do with their devices, when and how they use them, and how the product can adapt itself to the unique device-user context.
+For example on a smartphone, you might expect a “time-wasting” behavior or a very efficient task-oriented behavior for getting something done vs. on tablets which can be used in more relaxed times driving different behavior.
+The challenge here is to really understand how your target audience can and may consume your products via each specific device and platform and how to adapt each platform-specific version to serve that behavior.
+Of course, it contradicts the basic aspiration of the R&D division to write less platform-specific code.